Explaining The Different Types of Bass Effects

 The results are usually similar to what a guitar would produce.
 Most early adopters of bass effects would have gotten by, as there were few to no available bass pedals on the market until the late '70s – early '80s.

 While you can use a guitar pedal as a bass pedal, sometimes it is not recommended because guitar pedals and bass pedals require different engineering to work with the appropriate instrument.
-A common 'side effect' of running your bass into a guitar pedal is losing low-frequency clarity and presence, a potentially troublesome result that can render a pedal not so musically useful for a bass player.
-Some companies, however, create guitar and bass pedal versions.
+A common ‘side effect’ of running your bass into a guitar pedal is losing low-frequency clarity and presence, a potentially troublesome result.
+Some companies create guitar and bass versions of the same pedal.

 2) Effects are both professional and creative tools